Berkeley-CS61B/website-sp24/homeworks/hw0/hw0b/index.md

         System.out.println("Point 1: ( " + p1.x
             + ", " + p1.y + ")");
     }

+    // end of Point class
 }
 ```

 </td>
 </tr>
 </table>

+Notice that in Java, the `main` method is defined _within_ a class.

 If you are coding in IntelliJ, you can actually "play" the `main` method!
 IntelliJ will display a green play button to the left of the `main` method's signature.
 Click it to run the code inside.